 In Western Australia provision has been made for the giving of courses of extension lectures in Perth and suburbs, also-by arrangement with local committees-in country centres.
-During the year 1926, four lectures were given in Perth, and 44 in the country.
+During the year 1927, nine lectures were given in Perth, and 46 in the country.
 The professor of agriculture visits the chief farming districts for the purpose of giving lectures to, and holding conferences with the primary producers.
-Special short courses for farmers are given at the University, and 59 broadcast lectures were given from the Westralian Farmers' station.
-Short courses of popular lectures are also given in the evening by various professors at the University.
+Special short courses for farmers are given at the University, and 53 broadcast lectures were given from the Westralian Farmers' station.
+Short courses of popular lectures are also given in the evening by various professors at the University, and a number of external students receive tuition by correspondence.

 In Tasmania during 1919 the University Extension Board which had previously controlled the work of providing extra-mural tuition was replaced by the Committee for Tutorial Classes.
 The Professor of Economics is director of tutorial classes, and visits as many centres as possible during the year.
-Eight full classes with an enrolment of 328 students were held during 1926.
-Effective students (60 per cent. attendance) numbered 205.
+Thirteen full classes with an enrolment of 492 students were held during 1927.
+Effective students (60 per cent. attendance) numbered 306.